 Magnolia Health endeavors to meet the needs of all members with sensitivity to cultural needs and the impact of cultural differences on health services and outcomes.
-Magnolia Health is guided by requirements set by each respective state/federal contract and the National Standards for Culturally and Linguistically Appropriate Services in Health and Health Care (National

-CLAS Standards) developed by the Office of Minority Health.
+Magnolia Health is guided by requirements set by each respective state/federal contract and the National Standards for Culturally and Linguistically Appropriate Services in Health and Health Care (National CLAS Standards) developed by the Office of Minority Health.
 Specifically, the Quality Program identifies and addresses clinical areas of health disparities.
 Magnolia Health assures communications are culturally sensitive, appropriate, and meet federal and state requirements.
 Population health management initiatives are reviewed to assure cultural issues and social determinants of health are identified, considered, and addressed.
-As part of the annual program evaluation, Magnolia Health also reviews member needs from a cultural competency standpoint; analyzes data for cultural, ethnic, race, and linguistic issues; and addresses identified barriers.
+Additionally,